-New Zealand is a safe and politically stable country with a high
+New Zealand is a safe and politically stable country with a high standard of living.

 New Zealand is a desirable country to live in, ranking 16th in the world on the United Nations Human Development Index 2018.
-It is also ranked 2nd out of 163 countries on the Global Peace Index 2020, the world's leading measure of national
+It is also ranked 2nd out of 163 countries on the Global Peace Index 2020, the world's leading measure of national peacefulness.

-#1 in Worldwide Educating for the Future Index in Top 10 The happiest countries in the world^^
+#1 In Worldwide Educating for the Future Index

-In 2019 Index of Economic Freedom^
+#3 In 2019 Index of Economic Freedom^

+- The Economist Intelligence Unit (EIU)

-Corruption Perceptions Index 2018, Transparency International
+- Corruption Perceptions Index 2018, Transparency International

-^ The Heritage Foundation
+- ^ The Heritage Foundation